smarterclayton/kubernetes/docs/design/persistentdisks.md

 struct DiskSpec {

-    // based on the type (GCE, AWS, NFS), some attributes are relevant and others are not.
+    // based on the type (GCE, AWS, NFS) some attributes are relevant and others are not.
     Type        PersistentDiskType

     // Unique name of the PD resource.
 Used to identify the disk in a cloud provider